What Is Microblogging & Why Should You Do It?

 Instagram

-An example of a microblog we posted on Instagram.
+Caption: An example of a microblog we posted on Instagram.
+Source

-Photos and videos take center stage on Instagram, but it’s frequently the caption added to the imagery that makes all the difference, and that’s what makes microblogging on this platform possible.
+Photos and videos take center stage on Instagram, but it’s frequently the caption added to the imagery that makes all the difference.
+That’s what makes microblogging on this platform possible.

-Research by Fohr has shown that the average caption length on Instagram has been progressively getting larger since 2016—to the point that it has now doubled in size.
+Research by Fohr has shown that the average caption length on Instagram has been progressively getting longer since 2016—to the point that it has now doubled in size.
 Now, captions are averaging about 65-70 words (405 characters).
+However, there are 2,200 total characters to work with.

 Start thinking of your Instagram captions as an opportunity to microblog and notice how your posts transform!